Priligy tablets (dapoxetine) premature ejaculation treatment available to buy online from Dr Fox pharmacy.Start order

 Cautions for Priligy tablets

 Some men with underlying medical conditions should not take Priligy.
 These include men with a history of low blood pressure and symptoms caused by falls in blood pressure, such as dizziness and blackouts when standing.
-Men with heart disease and significant liver or kidney disease should not take Priligy, without first consulting their doctors.
-Men with Glaucoma and blood clotting problems are also at risk.
+Men with heart disease and significant liver or kidney disease should not take Priligy, without first consulting their doctor.
+Men with susceptibility to angle closure glaucoma (a rare form of glaucoma) and blood clotting problems are also at risk.
 Dr Fox online consultations check for these contraindications.

 A number of prescription medications interact with Priligy (dapoxetine).
 These medications are checked for in consultations.
 Interacting medication needs to be stopped 14 days before starting Priligy and not re-started for 7 days afterwards.
 Do not stop prescribed medicine without first consulting a doctor or pharmacist.